On the stabilizer complexity of Hawking radiation: Wigner negativity in the PSSY model

 Our goal in this section is to compute the Wigner negativity of the reduced density matrix $\rho_R$, viewed as a measure of the stabilizer complexity, or equivalently, the complexity of classically simulating the state of the Hawking radiation.
 In doing so, we will use the rules of the gravitational path integral.
 In order to compute the Wigner function, we must choose an orthonormal basis for the bath Hilbert space.
 Let us first consider the radiation basis $\{|i\rangle\}$ which appears in equation \eqref{eq: global states}.
 The Wigner function with respect to this basis is given by:\footnote{Here we are taking $D$ to be an odd prime for convenience, and no further structure on the radiation Hilbert space is assumed.
 If the radiation Hilbert space has some locality structure -- for instance, if it consists of a tensor product of $n$ local qudits (for some odd prime $d$) -- then one can also use the Cartesian product phase space and its corresponding Wigner function \cite{WOOTTERS19871, Gross_2006}.
 Many of our conclusions will remain unaffected even in that case, with $D = d^n$.}

 where $A_{k\ell}=\langle \ell| A(q,p)|k\rangle$.
 Any other basis $\{|\tilde{i}\rangle\}$ can be written in terms of the above radiation basis as $|\tilde{i}\rangle = \sum_{i'}U_{ii'}|i'\rangle$, for some unitary matrix $U$.
 The corresponding Wigner function is given by \beq W_{U}(q,p) = \frac{1}{D^2 e^{S_0}Z_1}\sum_{k,\ell,k',\ell'} A^{(U)}_{k\ell}\langle \psi_\ell|\psi_k\rangle_B,\;\; A^{(U)}_{k\ell}= U_{kk'}A_{k'\ell'} U^{\dagger}_{\ell'\ell}. \eeq As we will see, the negativity of the above Wigner function computed using the gravitational path integral only involves traces of products of the form $\text{Tr}\left[(A^{(U)})^n\right]$, and so the unitary $U$ cancels out.
 This means that the answer for the negativity is \emph{independent} of the choice of basis.
 Two remarks: \begin{enumerate} \item In general, the Wigner negativity very much depends on the choice of basis.
 However, in our gravity calculation, the negativity seems to have a universal basis independent form, which can then only depend on information theoretic properties of the boundary state $\rho_R$.
+This essentially happens because the gravitational path integral computes an ensemble average over Hamiltonians and pseudorandom boundary conditions in the dual theory.
 As we will see later, this same universal (i.e., basis-independent) information-theoretic form for the Wigner negativity also appears more generally in chaotic systems with random matrix properties. \item We have assumed that the basis for the bath is chosen independently, without prior knowledge of the microscopic details of the black hole.
 For instance, had we fine-tuned the basis in $R$ to involve microscopic information -- such as BH microstate energies, or the specific coefficients $C_{ia}$ in equation \eqref{eq:coeff} -- then the above analysis would not be valid, because one would need to account for additional Euclidean wormholes emanating from the various $U_{ij}$ matrices. \end{enumerate}